Skip to content

 - Proposed development program includes a 96 pattern steamflood in the Kern River and seven additional Basal Chanac horizontal wells.

-- In late 2016, Hathaway acquired an additional 6 leases: Portals #1, Portals #3, Haddad, Teget, Charles and Smith.
+- In late 2016, Hathaway acquired two additional leases; Teget and LV Smith.

 - Awaiting approval of a UIC Aquifer Exemption.